The Center for International and Special Programs

 Students should check with their department or advisor to find out which specific opportunities exist that may offer an appropriate intercultural or international component.

-Is the Global Scholars Program all inclusive for the cost of the semester of tuition and fees plus $500?
+Is the Global Scholars Program all inclusive for the cost of the semester of tuition and fees?

 Yes.
-Students pay Citadel tuition and fees plus a $500 program fee through their Citadel eBill account.
+Students pay Citadel tuition and fees through their Citadel eBill account.
 Depending on the program, the student’s fees may be deducted for meals, textbooks, etc. If a program does not include one of these items, it will be clearly stated ahead of time on the specific program’s application page.

 Does it require a certain GPA and if so what would that be?